klauer/epics-sumo-mirror/doc/configuration-files.rst

   for details see :ref:`sumo options <reference-sumo-Options>`. dbrepo
   This defines that the directory of the dependency database file is a darcs repository.
-You could also use mercurial or git here.
+You could also use mercurial, git or subversion here.
 The long string after "``darcs``" is an *URL* that defines the location of the remote darcs repository.
 We use the same value of "dbrepo" on other build hosts in order to keep the dependency databases files on all build hosts identical. dbrepomode
   Mode "``push``" means that before each read operation on the dependency database, sumo performs a "pull" and "merge" command and for all write